leon-vv/Traceon/README.md

 - Various bug fixes and improvements

 **Breaking changes**
-- Some code was restructured internally, but shouldn't code using only the public API
+- Some code was restructured internally, but shouldn't affect code using only the public API

 ### v0.8.0
 - New plotting module (charge density, equipotential lines)